 Each of these geomorphic provinces include a diverse set of mountain ranges, but some are more extraordinary than others.
 Cascade Range, Coast Ranges and the Sierra Nevada are the most popular in Northern California, while the Traverse Ranges and Peninsular Ranges are more popular in Southern California.

 Southern California’s Traverse Ranges – named for their east to west orientation - begin at the Southern end of California Coast Ranges and traverse 5 major counties: Santa Barbara, Ventura, Los Angeles, San Bernardino and Riverside.
 Notable peaks within the Traverse Ranges are: Mt.
-San Gorgonio, Anderson Peak, Mount San Antonio, Sugarloaf Mountain, Mount-Baden Powell, Cucamonga Peak, Telegraph Peak, Ontario Peak, and Frazier Mountain.
+San Gorgonio, Anderson Peak, Mount San Antonio, Sugarloaf Mountain, Mount Baden-Powell, Cucamonga Peak, Telegraph Peak, Ontario Peak, and Frazier Mountain.

-The Cascade Range, in Northern California, actually extends from Lassen Peak (or Mount Lassen), located in Lassen National Park, all the way North into British Columbia.
+The Cascade Range, in Northern California, actually extends from Lassen Peak (or Mount Lassen), located in Lassen Volcanic National Park, all the way North into British Columbia.
 The most popular peaks in the California Cascade Range are Lassen Peak and Mt.
 Shasta, which is home to the highest peaks in the entire Cascade Range.

-Located in the heart of California, you’ll find the largest peak in the contiguous United States, Mt.
-Whitney, in the Sierra Nevada Mountains.
+Located in the heart of California, you’ll find the largest peak in the contiguous United States, Mount Whitney, in the Sierra Nevada Mountains.
 Other peaks in the Sierra Nevada range from 11,000 to 14,000 feet above sea level and are composed of mostly granite.
 The Sierra Nevada mountain range is home to three of California’s most awe-inspiring national parks - Yosemite National Park, Sequoia National Park and Kings Canyon National Park - and contains several of California’s 14-ers: Mount Whitney, Mount Williamson, North Palisade, Mount Sill, Mount Russell, Polemonium Peak, Split Mountain, Mount Langley, Mount Tyndall and Middle Palisade.

-Mt.
-Whitney is California’s most popular fourteener.
+Mount Whitney is California’s most popular fourteener.
 The Mt.
 Whitney trail is a well-maintained, 11-mile out and back footpath that begins at 8,360 ft and continues to approx. 14,498 feet - a total elevation gain of 6, 137 ft.
 There are over a dozen routes to the summit, for varying levels of hikers.
 A permit is required.

 Mt.
 Langley is the southernmost of all the California 14-ers and has an incredible vantage point of the Southern Sierras.
 Mt.
 Langley is considered to be a great starter climb for those interested in acclimating to fourteen thousand-foot peaks.
 The peak can be easily accessed via the Cottonwood Lakes Trail, a 19-mile trail, which sits at 10,000 ft.